Concatenate Strings in Python: +, +=, join(), and more

 'STRING_TO_INSERT'.join([LIST_OF_STRINGS])

-Using an empty string ('') will simply concatenate [LIST_OF_STRINGS], while using a comma (,) will create a comma-delimited string.
+Using an empty string ('') will simply concatenate the list elements, while using a comma (,) will create a comma-separated string.
 If a newline character \n is used, a newline will be inserted between each string.

 l = ['aaa', 'bbb', 'ccc']